Frequently asked questions

 - We constantly strive to improve our service and aim to be as fast and convenient as possible

 - Our staff are friendly, professional and culturally sensitive.

 You can ring our freephone number 0800 270 200 or ask your doctor (GP) to make a referral or register online through the BreastScreen Aotearoa website.

-Once you have enrolled on the programme, you will recieve an invite every two years so please let us know if you contact details change.
+Once you have enrolled in the programme, you will receive an invite every two years so please let us know if you contact details change.

 We can book an interpreter for you or you can bring a family member who speaks English so they are able to interpret for you.
 To book an appointment, phone